 Financing a vehicle allows a borrower to pay off their purchase slowly.
 But if you unexpectedly experience financial difficulties, you may struggle to afford loan payments.
-If a lender has repossessed your car due to missed payments, learn how you can get your car back.
+If a lender has repossessed your car due to missed payments, learn how to get back a repossessed car.

 How Does a Car Loan Work?